cyrilletuzi/vscode-angular-schematics/README.md

 ### Other schematics

+By default, this extension supports (if they are installed):
+- `@schematics/angular` (official Angular CLI commands)
+- `@angular/material`
+- `@ngrx/schematics`

-By default, only Angular CLI commands are available (scanning all `node_modules` to find all potential schematics would be too slow).
+Scanning all packages to find all potential schematics would be too slow.
 If you want to use other schematics, just add their package name in `ngschematics.schematics` in your VS Code preferences.

 For example: `"ngschematics.schematics": ["@angular/material"]`

+If you are a library author, feel free to open an issue to ask for your schematics to be added in the default list.

 ### Keyboard shortcuts